 We require follow-up reports for two primary reasons: (1) to be compliant with our accreditation guidelines with the National Standards for U.S. Community Foundations that state we have a responsibility to show our staff, board, and donors that the money was used as intended; and, (2) to help us share with donors the impact their generosity is making in our community.
 Your responses are shared with donors, so please do your best to make clear the impact of your work in bettering our community.
 A meaningful response will only help to perpetuate the cycle of giving to your organization.

-We have two different follow-up reports, please select carefully.
+We have multiple different follow-up reports, please select carefully.

 Click the button below to complete the required grant report form.
 A login to a separate portal is NOT required to complete this form.